 If you want to unclog your mind and clear the situation, you need to start looking for new ways.
 If you’ve been using the same unsuccessful ways as before, you need to stop and find new ways.

-That could mean that those ways are outdated, do not work and would keep in in the same situation, without making any progress.
+That could mean that those ways are outdated, do not work, and might keep in the same situation without making any progress.

 Step Seven: Network with People You Trust